How Many People Actually Signed the Constitution?

-Famous Americans who didn’t sign the Constitution
+Who didn’t sign the Constitution?

 Curiously, one of the most famous founding fathers’ signature is missing from the Constitution.
 Thomas Jefferson did not sign the Constitution.
-That’s because the future third President was in France serving as U.S. minister.
-Jefferson, however, wasn’t the only famous name absent from the 1787 Constitutional Convention as, John Adams, our future second President was in Great Britain serving as the U.S. minister.
+That’s because the future third president was in France serving as U.S. minister.
+Jefferson, however, wasn’t the only famous name absent from the 1787 Constitutional Convention as, John Adams, our future second president was in Great Britain serving as the U.S. minister.

-Did anyone sign both the Constitution and the Declaration of Independence?
+Who signed both the Constitution and the Declaration of Independence?

 Only six men signed both the Declaration of Independence in 1776 and the Constitution 11 years later: George Clymer, Benjamin Franklin, Robert Morris, George Read, Roger Sherman, and James Wilson.
-This is why hate speech is protected under the U.S. Constitution.

 Diversity of age, if not gender or color